 The following are the types of California College Promise Grant and their corresponding eligibility criteria.
+Your eligibility will be determined based on the information provided on your FAFSA or CADAA.

 Type A (documentation required)